 - Avoid using your Google account to log into third-party apps.
 Create individual new accounts instead, complete with their own unique passwords.

 - Last but not least, consider doing a security checkup.
 Google will walk you through unused logins and third-party apps with access to your account and ask you whether you still need them.
 That won't help you keep data away from Google, but at least your information isn't spread even further.

 One surefire way to avoid being tracked by Google altogether is installing a custom ROM without any Google apps on it.
 Despite Android's open source nature, that's difficult to pull off as our own Myriam Joire had to find out.
 Many apps rely on Google Play Services, which provide essentials like push notifications and location data.
 What you can do is use a ROM with microG, an open-source replacement for many functions provided by Play Services.

 However, just because custom ROMs are open source doesn't mean that someone went looking for malicious code in the source.
 You should stay away from obscure forks and you should absolutely preface any custom ROM installation with a ton of research.
 Google promises not to sell your data to third parties and would face severe consequences if it did because so many people, businesses, and governments rely on its services.
 An individual ROM developer distributing free software to a few people would be much harder to keep in check.

 All in all, it's challenging to shut off tracking altogether in this day and age.
 If you're really paranoid, you probably shouldn't be using a smartphone in the first place.
-However, even when you want to profit from all the advantages internet-connected technology has brought us, you can make some choices to become a less transparent person on the internet, and that's at least something.
+However, even when you want to profit from all the advantages internet-connected technology has brought us, you can make some choices that help you become less transparent on the internet, and that's at least something.